Fast of Gedalia: Observances

 The fast is observed from dawn until dusk.
-As with all fast days, the hazzan includes the prayer Aneinu in the repetition of the Amidah during Shacharit and Mincha as a separate Bracha between the prayers for redemption and healing, and individuals recite it in the private recitation of the amidah as an addition to Shema Koleinu (general prayer acceptance); in the Ashkenazic tradition it is recited by individuals only Mincha, in the Sephardic tradition in Shacharit and Mincha, and in the Yemenite tradition it is recited even at Maariv the night before the fast.
+As with all fast days, the hazzan includes the prayer Aneinu in the repetition of the Amidah during Shacharit and Mincha as a separate Bracha between the prayers for redemption and healing, and individuals recite it in the private recitation of the amidah as an addition to Shema Koleinu (general prayer acceptance); in the Ashkenazic tradition it is recited by individuals only in Mincha, in the Sephardic tradition in Shacharit and Mincha, and in the Yemenite tradition it is recited even at Maariv the night before the fast.
 The Avinu Malkeinu prayer is recited and as it is during the Ten Days of Repentance the additions reference the new year.
 A Torah scroll is taken from the ark and the passages of Ki Tissa are read from the Torah (Exodus 32:11–14 and 34:1–10).
 The same Torah reading is added at Mincha, followed in Ashkenazic congregations by a Haftarah reading.

-As the fast falls during the days of Penitence, the Selichot prayer is recited before the start of Shacharit and incorporates also an extra paragraph relating to the Fast of Gedaliah.
+As the fast falls during the days of Penitence, the Selichot prayer is recited before the start of Shacharit and incorporates an extra paragraph relating to the Fast of Gedalia.
 In the Ashkenazic rite, there are no Selichot recited at the time of the repetition of the Amidah, but some Sephardic communities do recite additional supplications at this time as well.

 In the Spanish and Portuguese rite, the prayers are recited from the Book of Prayers for Fast Days.
 There are lengthy additions to the prayers that are not found in the daily and Sabbath siddur, and that are specific to the day as well as prayers that are common to all the fast days with the exception of Yom Kippur.